-- I. The Department for Child Protection and Family Support and - II.
-The Headmaster or his delegate and - III.
-The Head of either the Senior, Middle or Junior School and - IV.
-Their Line Manager/Head of Department - 5.9 If a child is in immediate/imminent danger, or involved in an associated criminal activity, then the police should be informed.
-However, a report may also need to be made to the DCCPFS. - 5.10 Whilst mandatory reporting is not a requirement for other forms of Child Abuse, Hale School will discharge its duty of care and moral obligation to follow reporting procedures in all cases of suspected Child Abuse. - 5.11 The responsibility for investigation of child maltreatment including all concerns and allegations of child sexual abuse lies with the DCCPFS and the WA Police.
+- I. The Department of Communities and

+- II.
+The Headmaster or his delegate and

+- III.
+The Head of either the Senior, Middle or Junior School and

+- IV.
+Their Line Manager/Head of Department

+- 5.9 If a child is in immediate/imminent danger, or involved in an associated criminal activity, then the police should be informed.
+However, a report

+may also need to be made to the DOC.

+- 5.10 Whilst mandatory reporting is not a requirement for other forms of Child Abuse, Hale School will discharge its duty of care and moral obligation to follow reporting procedures in all cases of suspected Child Abuse.
+This includes reporting under the provisions of the Reportable Conduct Scheme to the WA Ombudsman, of sexual offences, sexual misconduct, physical assault and other prescribed offences by its employees which cause significant emotional or psychological harm to a child. - 5.11 The responsibility for investigation of child maltreatment including all concerns and allegations of child sexual abuse lies with the DOC and the WA Police.
 It is not the responsibility of the staff of the School to investigate.
+However, the Reportable Conduct Scheme requires the Headmaster to initiate an investigation into allegations of misconduct by employees which is captured by the definition of Reportable Conduct and report on the outcomes of such investigation to the WA Ombudsman.